-Regulatory Planning and Review
+Regulatory Planning and Review (Executive Order 12866)

-This rule has been reviewed by the Office of Management and Budget under Executive Order 12866.
+This rule has not been reviewed by the Office of Management and Budget under Executive Order 12866.

-This rule will not have an effect of \$100 million or more on the economy.
+1. This rule will not have an effect of \$100 million or more on the economy.
 It will not adversely affect in a material way the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities.

-This rule will not create a serious inconsistency or otherwise interfere with an action taken or planned by another agency.
+2. This rule will not create a serious inconsistency or otherwise interfere with an action taken or planned by another agency.

-This rule does not alter the budgetary effects or entitlements, grants, user fees, or loan programs, or the rights or obligations of their recipients.
+3. This rule does not alter the budgetary effects or entitlements, grants, user fees, or loan programs, or the rights or obligations of their recipients.

-This rule does not raise novel legal or policy issues.
+4. This rule does not raise novel legal or policy issues.